cockroachdb/docs/src/current/_includes/v22.1/ui/statement-details.md

 #### Charts

-{% include_cached new-in.html version="v22.1.3" %} Charts following the execution attributes display statement fingerprint statistics:
+{% include new-in.md version="v22.1.3" %} Charts following the execution attributes display statement fingerprint statistics:

 - **Statement Execution and Planning Time**: the time taken by the [planner]({{ link_prefix }}architecture/sql-layer.html#sql-parser-planner-executor) to create an execution plan and for CockroachDB to execute statements.
 - **Rows Processed**: the total number of rows read and written.